qlik-oss/sse-r-plugin/docs/communication_flow.md

 # Communication Flow

-The sequence below describes the communication between Qlik Sense Client, Qlik Sense Engine, the SSE Plugin and R. The only difference from the communication flow described in the general server-side-extension repository is the communication between the plugin and R (Rserve).
+The sequence below describes the communication between Qlik Sense Client, Qlik Sense Engine, the SSE Plugin and R  (the communication between _QlikView_ and the SSE plugin works in the same way).
+The only difference from the communication flow described in the general server-side-extension repository is the communication between the plugin and R (Rserve).

 The sequence in words: